- Fossil tree

 How It Works

-Ginkgo does not improve memory or cognitive functioning in healthy people.
-It was also found ineffective in decreasing the occurrence of dementia or Alzheimer’s disease in elderly individuals.
+Ginkgo does not improve memory or brain function, and does not prevent or decrease the occurrence of dementia or Alzheimer’s disease in elderly individuals.

 - To treat tinnitus